Is Mercari Legit? Safety Review and Scam Prevention (2026)

 Mercari is a legitimate peer-to-peer marketplace, but legitimate doesn’t mean risk-free.
 The company holds payment, refunds verified bad orders, and bans bad sellers, yet a 3-day inspection clock and a handful of common scams still catch buyers off guard every week.
 This guide assumes you’re trading from your own account on your own device, since accessing someone else’s account is illegal under federal computer-fraud law and moving payments off-platform violates Mercari’s Terms of Service.

-We tested Mercari as buyer and seller across 14 transactions on iOS 18 and the web app between January and March 2026.
-Here’s what worked, what didn’t, and the specific rules that decide whether you get refunded.
+This review covers Mercari from both the buyer and seller side on iOS 18 and the web app.
+Here’s what works, what doesn’t, and the specific rules that decide whether you get refunded.

 - Mercari, Inc. trades publicly on the Tokyo Stock Exchange under ticker 4385 and operates a U.S. subsidiary based in Palo Alto, California.